tipishev/git_workshop/README.md

 Often when reading code one can wonder who wrote this and what were they ~~smoking~~ thinking.
 Luckily, Git records a lot of history and we can do some archaeology to figure out why is the code the way it is.
 Let's see what is in our archeology toolbox.

 ## Git grep
+The first tool to use when looking for usages in the current codebase is `git-grep`.
+It is better than the default `grep` because it's faster and has useful flags.

+_archeology.sh_

 ## Git blame

-The first tool is `git blame`.
+When it comes to code archeology, `git blame` (known as Annotate to JetBrains IDE users) is the first tool.
 It shows the commit, author, and date for every line of code in a given file.
 As soon as we see the commit hash next to the line, we inspect this commit with

 ```
 git show {commit hash}  # TODO use actual example